|

 evaluate the argument, aBlock for every element in the collection

-and return a collection of all elements for which the block return true.
+and return a collection of all elements for which the block returns true.

 Redefined since SeqColl accesses the receiver with at:, which is slow for intervals.